 Dave Pflieger is a highly energetic, forward-thinking, start-up and turnaround executive who has had the opportunity to create, lead, and play key roles in six different airlines which have had a significant impact on today’s airline industry.
-He is currently the CEO of Flybe.
+He is currently the President and CEO of Odyssey Advisors.
 In this position, Dave is responsible for managing all aspects of the airline and will revamp and reinvigorate the company as a whole.

 He has served as an advisor to the World Bank Group in Washington, DC assisting them and a government in Africa with the turnaround and privatization of a national carrier there.
 Prior to this work, Dave was an officer, director, attorney, and pilot with a proven and successful track record building, improving, and successfully growing numerous award-winning companies including Delta’s low cost carrier, Song, a new start-up called Virgin America, and Air Pacific/Fiji Airways.